DaqOpen/persistmq/README.md

 - **Message Caching:** Messages, which are not received by the broker are cached on the file system for later retries
 - **Caching Methods:** Cache large messages directly to pickle or leightweight to sqlite database
 - **Ease of Use:** Simple API for integrating with your application, allowing you to move easily from paho.mqtt bare implementation.

+## Intended Use

+✅When you should use this library:

+- Long running applications which produces cyclically data (e.g. measurement devices)
+- Historic data is important, not only the most recent (provide timestamp in your payload!)
+- Typical message transmission time is lower than your message period (a jam could occur)
+- QoS=2 is necessary

+❌When you better go with others:

+- High amount of messages (more than 10 per Second)
+- QoS=0 is enough

 ## Installation
 For easy use, this package can be installed via pip from pypi: